 First, I think Dr. Aron is wrong that dismissed malpractice suits raise a doctor’s medical malpractice premiums in Maryland.
 Second, how is it a “game” to malpractice lawyers?
 What does that even mean?
 Third, “kind of” a shame?
 Do you have patients that are “kind of” pregnant?
 Finally, yeah, pain and suffering brings in a lot of money.
 If a doctor hurts a patient and causes lifelong pain and suffering, what exactly do you propose, Dr. Aron?

 Curiosity led me to Dr. Aron’s sites on the web.
 He has a few websites.
-Just looking at this one, I’d be willing to bet $50 Dr. Aron is a nice guy who is probably a good doctor.
+Just looking at this one, I’d be willing to bet $50 Dr. Aron is a pleasant guy who is probably an excellent doctor.
 And maybe he was misquoted, I don’t know.
 But these quotes are ridiculous.